-It is the biggest shift in data protection and privacy legislation in Europe for a generation, with extra-territorial effect, so a US company may have to comply even if it is not based in Europe.
+The General Data Protection Regulation (the GDPR) is the biggest shift in data protection and privacy legislation in Europe for a generation, with extraterritorial effect, so an Asia Pacific-based company may have to comply even though it is not based in Europe.

-Failure to comply exposes a company to unprecedented regulatory risk, and huge penalties for serious breaches - up to 20 million Euro or 4% of global turnover - whichever is higher!
+Failure to comply exposes a company to unprecedented regulatory risk, and sizeable penalties for serious breaches - up to EUR20 million or 4% of global turnover - whichever is higher.

-- Many organizations based outside the EU will find themselves caught by the GDPR, given that it significantly expands the territorial reach of European data protection and privacy rules. - It applies to non-EU companies where services are provided into the EU or where personal data is obtained in the EU and transferred outside. - The GDPR substantially increase the risks associated with a failure to comply with the new European data privacy regime.
-With stepped fines - of up to 4% of annual global turnover - organizations should determine whether they are in scope and, if so, the steps necessary to achieve compliance before May 25, 2018. - A 72 hour mandatory breach notification to the data protection regulator and possible notification to the at risk data subjects also raises the financial and reputational risk for non-compliance. - The direct regulation of data processors is new and will add unprecedented weight to the compliance burden. - With corresponding exposure to regulatory investigations, sanctions, claims from individuals and class actions, with the possibility of criminal offences being added to this - already unnerving - list as well, now is not the time to be caught unprepared.
+- In less than four months, many organisations based outside the EU will find themselves caught by the GDPR, given that it significantly expands the territorial reach of existing European data protection and privacy rules. - It applies to non-EU companies where services are provided into the EU or where personal data is obtained in the EU and transferred outside.
+In addition, the tighter requirements to obtain valid consent from individuals to process data, and the expanded list of mandatory information to be provided to individuals to inform them of the usage of such data, also require careful consideration and handling. - The GDPR substantially increases the risks associated with a failure to comply with the new European data privacy regime.
+With stepped fines of up to 4% of annual global turnover - organisations should determine whether they are in scope and, if so, the steps necessary to achieve compliance before 25 May 2018. - A 72-hour mandatory breach notification to the data protection regulator and possible notification to at risk data subjects also raises the financial and reputational risk for non-compliance. - The direct regulation of data processors is new and will add unprecedented weight to the compliance burden. - With corresponding exposure to regulatory investigations, sanctions, claims from individuals and class actions, with the possibility of criminal offences being added to this - already lengthy - list as well, now is not the time to be caught unprepared.